-The EnKF data assimilation system based on the EnSRF algorithm is the one developed for the ARPS modeling system, as documented in a number of papers including Xue et al. (2007), Tong and Xue (2008), and Wang et al. (2013b).
-The initial ensemble on the outer domain was generated by adding initial perturbations to the North American Mesoscale forecast system (NAM) analysis at 1800 UTC on 5 June 2009.
+The EnKF data assimilation system based on the EnSRF algorithm is the one developed for the ARPS modeling system, as documented in a number of papers, including Xue et al. (2007), Tong and Xue (2008), and Y. Wang et al. (2013).
+The initial ensemble on the outer domain was generated by adding initial perturbations to the North American Mesoscale Forecast System (NAM) analysis at 1800 UTC 5 June 2009.
 Similar to Jung et al. (2012), the added initial perturbations were spatially correlated and generated by applying a recursive filter (Lorenc 1992) to random Gaussian perturbations.
 This procedure is a computationally more efficient alternative to the perturbation smoothing procedure introduced into the ARPS EnKF data assimilation system by Tong and Xue (2008) and used in many later studies (e.g., Xue et al. 2009, 2010).
-In addition, perturbations with a smaller spatial correlation scale were added to the 1-km inner domain ensemble at the start of this nested grid ensemble to introduce additional convective perturbations.
-On the outer and inner domains, the horizontal decorrelation length scales of the perturbations were 12 km and 6 km, respectively, and the vertical decorrelation length scale was 3 km for both domains.
-The perturbation magnitudes in terms of standard deviations were 2 m s-1 for the zonal and meridional components of wind (u and v, respectively), 1 K for potential temperature ( $\theta$ ), 0.6 g kg-1 for water vapor mixing ratio $(q_v)$ on the outer domain, and 0.4 g kg-1 for $q_v$ on the inner domain.
+In addition, perturbations with a smaller spatial correlation scale were added to the 1-km inner domain ensemble at the start of this nested grid ensemble to introduce additional convective-scale perturbations.
+On the outer and inner domains, the horizontal decorrelation length scales of the perturbations were 12 and 6 km, respectively, and the vertical decorrelation length scale was 3 km for both domains.
+The perturbation magnitudes in terms of standard deviations were 2 m s^{-1} for the zonal and meridional components of wind (u and v, respectively), 1 K for potential temperature θ , 0.6 g kg-1 for water vapor mixing ratio q_v on the outer domain, and $0.4 \,\mathrm{g \, kg^{-1}}$ for q_v on the inner domain.
 These magnitudes were chosen by trial and error to give as much spread as possible in the initial conditions without initiating too much spurious convection.

-Deep convection initiated along the Laramie Mountains in southeastern Wyoming after 1930 UTC on 5 June 2009, with the convection showing supercellular characteristics after 2100 UTC (Markowski et al. 2012a).
-Thus, on the outer domain (c.f.
-Fig. 1), routine radar and surface data are assimilated every 30 minutes between 1800 and 2100 UTC, while sounding and profiler data are assimilated every hour during the same period.
-Between 2100 and 2200 UTC, radar and surface data are assimilated every 5 minutes, with profiler and sounding data still assimilated every hour.
+Deep convection initiated along the Laramie Mountains in southeastern Wyoming after 1930 UTC 5 June 2009, with the convection showing supercellular characteristics after 2100 UTC (Markowski et al. 2012a).
+Thus, on the outer domain (cf. Fig. 1), routine radar and surface data are assimilated every 30 min between 1800 and 2100 UTC, while sounding and profiler data are assimilated every hour during the same period.
+Between 2100 and 2200 UTC, radar and surface data are assimilated every 5 min, with profiler and sounding data still assimilated every hour.
 Clear-air reflectivity observations from all three WSR-88D radars are assimilated in order to suppress spurious convection (Tong and Xue 2005).
 Data from all WSR-88Ds are assimilated on the outer domain, while MWR-05XP data are not.
-On the inner domain, radar and surface data are assimilated every 5 minutes between 2100 and 2200 UTC, with sounding and profiler data assimilated every hour.
-Data from the KRIW radar are not assimilated on the inner domain because of its distance from the domain.
+On the inner domain, radar and surface data are assimilated every 5 min between 2100 and 2200 UTC, with sounding and profiler data assimilated every hour.
+Data from the KRIW radar (Riverton, Wyoming) are not assimilated on the inner domain because of the distance of the radar from the domain.
 See Fig. 1c for a timeline of the experiment and radar data assimilation configurations.

 Spread during the assimilation period is maintained using a combination of static multiplicative (Anderson 2001) and adaptive relaxation to prior spread (RTPS; Whitaker and Hamill 2012) covariance inflation.
-For the first two cycles, multiplicative inflation with inflation factor $\alpha{mult} = 1.03$ is used over the entire domain.
-From there (1930 UTC) on, a combination of multiplicative inflation with $\alpha{mult} = 1.20$ in regions where the reflectivity of the ensemble mean is greater than 15 dBZ and RTPS everywhere in the domain with $\alpha{adapt} = 0.9$ is used.
+For the first two cycles, multiplicative inflation with inflation factor $\alpha{\text{mult}} = 1.03$ is used over the entire domain.
+From there (1930 UTC) on, a combination of multiplicative inflation with $\alpha{\text{mult}} = 1.20$ in regions where the reflectivity of the ensemble mean is greater than 15 dBZ and RTPS everywhere in the domain with $\alpha{\text{adapt}} = 0.9$ is used.
 Other filter parameter configurations, including localization radii and assumed OESDs for the various observation types, are found in Table 1.